Notes on the Geography of The Philippines: Manila: South Port

 A closer view of the ferry dock.

-The old name's been painted over, but you might just be able to make out the original owners of this ferry.
-(In case you can't, the ship was formerly in Japanese service.)
+The old name's been painted over, but you might just be able to make it out.
+(In case you can't, the ship was formerly the Shinka Maru from Tokyo.)

 The view north.
 The building on the left is the Philippine Port Authority; the one on the right, with the tower, is the Bureau of Customs.